How to cultivate environmental awareness in schools

-A few years ago I was in the fortunate position of teaching a bunch of vibrant 9 to 13-year-olds.
-I was surprised at how observant kids in this age group are; more than one morning I was greeted with a hug or friendly smile and a “Miss, I like your green dress.
+Several years ago I was lucky enough to teach a group of vibrant nine to 13-year-olds.
+I was surprised at how observant kids in this age group are.
+On more than one morning I was greeted with a hug or friendly smile and a “Miss, I like your green dress.
 Is it new?”

 School: a centre of learning, an institution for educating children

-What is Environmental Awareness?
+What is environmental awareness?

-‘Environmental Awareness’ is pretty self-explanatory; it is about being aware of the environment.
+Environmental awareness is pretty self-explanatory.
+It is about being aware of the environment.
 The environment refers to all flora and fauna, including all marine and wildlife areas.
-Planet Earth faces an increasing number of environmental challenges, including:
+This is particularly important, given the increasing environmental challenges we are facing, including:

-• climate change
+- climate change

-• global warming
+- global warming

 - water scarcity